ozanmakes/scrapedown/README.md

 Run the commands below from the project root.

 ```
-docker compose build
+docker compose -f docker-compose-dev.yaml build
-docker compose up -d
+docker compose -f docker-compose-dev.yaml up -d
 ```

-Modifications to your running container can be made in the `docker-compose.yaml`.
+Modifications to your running container can be made in the `docker-compose-dev.yaml`.

 ### Example usage with Docker